harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 #### Record data
 Much data mining work assumes that the data set consists in a collection of data objects, each of which has a fixed set of attributes.
 This kind of data is called _record data_ and is usually stored in flat files or relational databases.
 In the latter case, anyway, the database just serves as a convenient place to find records, as data mining often doesn't make use of all the additional information the database structure provides.
 As the fact relational databases are often used to store record data suggests, we can imagine the corresponding kind of data sets as _m_ by _n_ matrices (__data matrices__), where there is one row for each object and one column for each attribute, or vice versa.
 Data matrices are an interesting variation of record data, because with this representation standard matrix operations can be applied to manipulate the data.
-A special type of record data is __transaction data__, where each record or transaction involves a _set_ of items.
-A good example of a data object in a record data set are the products in a person's "market basket": that's why such collections of sets of items are also called __market basket data__.
+A special type of record data are __transaction data__, where each record or transaction involves a _set_ of items.
+A good example of a data object in a transaction data set is the set of products in a person's "market basket": that's why such collections of sets of items are also called __market basket data__.

 #### Graph-based data
 There are two kinds of graph based data: